-If you are planning to relocate for work, you probably already know it is ideal to leave your current address off your resume.
-However, in 2018, it is becoming increasingly common for job seekers to completely remove this information regardless of their target location.
-If you are looking for a position in your current location and want Hiring Managers to know you are a local applicant, just include your city/suburb, state, and zip code.
+If you’re looking for a position in your current location and want Hiring Managers to know you’re a local applicant, just include your city/suburb, state, and zip code.
 Leave your house number and street address off to protect yourself from possible identify theft.

 - Listing too many phone numbers

 It’s easier to miss an important message from a potential employer if you introduce more phone numbers into the mix.

 Prevent this confusion by listing a single phone number, ideally your mobile phone number.

 - Providing unclickable links

 This one goes back to us recognising that it is already 2020 and technology has made it super easy for us to do this.
 Any link that you indicate on your resume should be clickable hyperlink, not just the typed out address.